-During his career, he managed to stay for 11 months in the first position of the best table tennis players on the world ranking list.
+He managed to stay for 11 months in the first position among the best table tennis players on the world ranking list during his career.
 At the end of 2013, he said goodbye to the national team and actively played table tennis.

 Ma Lin’s greatest successes

 Single: 1. place; Beijing 2008;